HowToThink/HowToThink/source/PvL_07.rst

     response = requests.get(url)
     print(response.text)

 Opening the remote URL returns the response from the server.
-That response contains several informations, and the *requests* module allows us to access them in various ways.
+That response contains several types of information, and the *requests* module allows us to access them in various ways.
 On line 5, we get the downloaded document as a single string.
 We could also read it line by line as follows:

 .. sourcecode:: python3
     :linenos: